Apply for BAföG to study

 Service description

 BAföG is the abbreviation for the Federal Training Assistance Act.
-BAföG is the colloquial term for the financial assistance you can receive under this law.
-You receive this assistance to finance
+In everyday language, BAföG refers to the financial aid you can receive under this law.
+You receive this aid to help finance

 - your studies,

-- a mandatory internship as part of your studies, subject to certain conditions.
+- and, under certain conditions, a required internship as part of your studies.

-In order to receive the monthly funding, you must meet certain requirements in addition to being financially needy.
+To receive the monthly financial aid, you must meet additional requirements in addition to demonstrating financial need.
 The most important ones are:

 - Age limit: 45 years.
 Exceptions are possible.

-The amount of your BAföG is based on a fixed monthly requirement.
-Money is deducted from this requirement if your parents, your spouse or partner, or you yourself earn a little more.
+The amount of your BAföG is based on a set monthly need.
+Money is deducted from this amount if your parents, your spouse, your partner, or you yourself earn a little more.

-If you are studying, half of the funding is provided as a loan and half as a grant.
-This means that you usually only have to repay half of the money after you finish your studies.
-You do not have to pay any interest on the loan ("interest-free loan").
-Regardless of the total amount of funding, the maximum repayment amount is usually EUR 10,010.
-This corresponds to 77 monthly installments of EUR 130 each from the start of repayment.
-The Federal Administrative Office (BVA) is responsible for collecting the loan.
-You only start repaying the loan 5 years after the end of the maximum funding period, which usually corresponds to the standard period of study.
-If you do not earn enough to start repaying your loan, you can apply to the Federal Administrative Office for a deferral of payment.
+While you are studying, half of the financial aid is provided as a loan and half as a grant.
+This means that, as a rule, you only have to repay half of the money after you finish your studies.
+You generally do not have to pay any interest on the loan (“interest-free loan”).
+The maximum repayment amount is generally 10,010 EUR, regardless of the total amount of financial aid received.
+This corresponds to 77 monthly installments of 130 EUR each, starting from the beginning of the repayment period.
+The Federal Administrative Office (BVA) is responsible for collecting the loan repayments.
+You do not begin repayment until 5 years after the end of the maximum funding period, which generally corresponds to the standard period of study.
+If you do not earn enough to begin repaying your loan, you can apply to the Federal Administrative Office for a deferment of payment.

-If you are studying, your monthly needs are made up of various components:
+If you are a student, your monthly needs consist of various components:

 -